Learn more about move-in at Merrimack.

 The following are important details about the move-in process:

-- This year, students will be assigned a specific day and time for move-in between August 17 and August 21 in order to promote physical distancing and to lower the density of people during the move-in process.
+- There will be more information to come regarding move in specifically.
+We want to make sure that we are promoting physical distancing and to lower the density of people during the move-in process.
 The College expects approximately 400 students will arrive on campus each day at their assigned times.

 - Students will have two hours to complete the move-in process and are permitted two visitors to help with move in.
 The College will have a limited number of bins available for students to move in their belongings.

 - Move-in dates and times will be posted to each student’s MyMack account once the student submits their housing agreement, fills out a departure plan and completes all necessary immunization forms.
 Please see above for further details.